 Traditionally, retirement is viewed as the act of withdrawing yourself from the workforce.

-However, I believe that retirement can be viewed as a period of time in your life where your use of capital - time, money, and energy - is best aligned with your desires.
+However, I believe that retirement can be viewed as a period of time in your life where your use of capital - time, money, energy, and attention - is best aligned with your desires.

 Which is why I think as creatives, we’re well-positioned to build a career that we don’t need to completely “retire” from.

 We can retire from the 12 hour days and constant creation at some point, but we may never want to retire from the craft itself.

 It’s hard to step away from something that you’re truly passionate about.